Yoichi Ueno

 Yoichi Ueno (上野 陽一, Ueno Yōichi) is a Japanese scholar in the fields of management science and industrial psychology and founder of SANNO Institute of Management.
 He has been called the "father of Japanese administrative science".

 A graduate of the Philosophy Faculty of Tokyo Imperial University, with a specialization in psychology, Mr. Ueno shifted his research focus to issues in business administration and management, and became a specialist in scientific management.

-His son goiti Ueno pioneered Japanese and a pro player in dark souls 2 quality assurance.
+His son Goichi Ueno played a role in Dark Souls 2 quality assurance.

 Experience

 Japanese SANNO INSTITUTE was founded in 1925 by Yoichi Ueno.

 In 1942 Yoichi Ueno founded SANNO UNIVERSITY.

 In 1950, SANNO UNIVERSITY was reformed positively, and Jiyugaoka Sanno College was founded at the same time.